genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/incoming-message.md

 ## How to customize
 The incoming message component supports all [customization methods]({{ '/docs/chat-configuration/ui-customization/how-it-works#customization-methods' | relative_url }})
 Customization options are defined by the configuration adapter `ExtendedBubbleContentUIAdapter`.
-The component implementation implements this adapter and configured customization applied to it on component creation, and on data set.
+The component implementation implements this adapter.
+The configured customization will be applied to the component after it was created, and when it was binded with data.

 Customizing SDKs implementation
 {: .eg-class}